sidgureja7803/Portfolio/README.md

 # Portfolio
-My Portfolio website built using -> Three js and React js.
+My Portfolio website built using React and Tailwind CSS.